-- Development of a corrective action plan, including specific measures tailored to the nature and severity of the deviation. - Implementation of interventions and corrective actions, which shall include but will not be limited to: - Identification of a correction window within which it is expected the Parties will aim to get back on track against the baselined plan; - o re-allocation of migration capacity to other migrating Parties within the LDSO MPID; - modification of future migration plans to allow rectification of shortfalls; and - escalating to appropriate Programme and Regulatory Governance with details of deviation and impacts/risk cause to migration milestones. - Monitoring the effectiveness of corrective actions and making adjustments as necessary.
+- Development of a corrective action plan, including specific measures tailored to the nature and severity of the deviation. - Implementation of interventions and corrective actions, which shall include but will not be limited to: - Identification of a correction window within which it is expected the Parties will aim to get back on track against the baselined plan; - re-allocation of migration capacity to other migrating Parties within the LDSO MPID; - modification of future migration plans to allow rectification of shortfalls; - o provide Suppliers with additional Migration days following the Lost Migration days processes: and - escalating to appropriate Programme and Regulatory Governance with details of deviation and impacts/risk cause to migration milestones. - Monitoring the effectiveness of corrective actions and making adjustments as necessary.